rtCamp/nginx-helper/readme.txt

 == Upgrade Notice ==

-= 1.3.2 =
+= 1.3.3 =
-Fixed map generation for multi domain installs using domain mapping plugin.
+Fixed map generation for multi domain installs using domain mapping plugin, where blog ids were not displayed.